mounark/IDORLesson/README.md

 The IDORFix version removes IDOR.
 You will not need to use this if instructions are followed as you will learn how to remove the issue.

-It is there in case you run into issues and do not want to spend any more time figuring out how to remove the
+It is there in case you run into issues and do not want to spend any more time figuring out how to remove the IDOR vulnerability.